 I first fell in love with photography as a teenager in apartheid-era South Africa when I began shooting black and white film and printing my own work.
 Since then, I’ve completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and have been working as a photographer ever since.

 Over the course of my career, I’ve photographed for a variety of newspapers, magazines, non-profit organizations, businesses, corporations and private clients.
 My work has appeared in publications such as the New York Times, Boston Globe, The Chicago Tribune, National Geographic, the London Times as well as local publications such as Cape Cod Magazine, South Shore Living etc. I’ve also worked on numerous long term personal projects and my work has been widely exhibited on Cape Cod and elsewhere.

-My blog, Apertures and Anecdotes features a wide range of photographs and the stories behind them.
+My blog, Apertures and Anecdotes, features a wide range of photographs and the stories behind them.
 During the past four winters, I’ve spent time teaching photography to children in Rwanda as well as to tribal Samburu Women at the On’gan Women’s Cooperative in Kenya.
 I also teach a variety of photography workshops and classes locally on Cape Cod and am a resident photographer at the Cultural Center of Cape Cod where I have a studio/gallery.
-In March of 2019, I will be leading one to Morocco in October of 2020 and the Greek Islands in September of 2021 through the women’s travel company, Purposeful Nomad and in Marakesh, Morocco in November of 2021.
+I’ve led multiple photo workshops to Cuba and will be leading one to Morocco in October of 2020 and the Greek Islands in September of 2021 through the women’s travel company, Purposeful Nomad and in Marakesh, Morocco in November of 2021.
 To see more of my work, please visit my website juliacumesphoto.com.